top of page

 Orofacial Myofunctional Therapy 101

-An Orofacial Myofunctional Disorder (OMD) refers to the abnormal development of oral and facial musculature and bone structures.
-These disorders are demonstrated by abnormal resting tongue and lip posture, abnormal chewing and swallowing patterns, dental malocclusions, blocked nasal airways, and possible speech problems.
+An orofacial myofunctional disorder (OMD) refers to the abnormal development of oral and facial musculature and bone structures.
+These disorders are demonstrated by abnormal resting tongue and lip posture, abnormal chewing and swallowing patterns, dental malocclusions, abnormal TMJ function, blocked nasal airways, and possible speech problems among other symptoms.

 • Poor sleep/ chronic fatigue